tbd-ci/tbd-old/README.md

 It's easy commit a large binary as part of the post-build worktree and hard to undo.
- * We'll need to make it obvious, when writing a build to git, that artifacts have been saved (name/size)
+ * We'll need to make it obvious, when writing a build to git, that artifacts have been saved (name/size) A developer could carelessly check out `tbd-ci`, which would cause a *lot* of files to be written to their machine.
+ * If you're concerned about this, configure tbd to write to a ref instead
+ * TODO: Should we always write to a ref and require developers to configure their repo appropriately?